deepub/CosmosSQLCalipers/output/analysis/session_consistency_06212020/README.md

 ### CRUD operations
 - As expected, RUs for CRUD operations remain the same irrespective of the execution mode - sync or async
-- I'll present a summary of the data collected in this run
+- Below is a summary of the RUs consumed for various document sizes

 | Operation | Doc Size 1k | Doc Size 5k | Doc Size 10k | Doc Size 50k | Doc Size 100k | Doc Size 200k | Doc Size 400k |
 | --- | --- | --- | --- | --- | --- | --- | --- |